+Academic Program Review (APR) is a one-year process coordinated by the Office of Academic Affairs (OAA).
 Generally, the process begins with a departmental self-study that includes interpretation of relevant data.
 The process is guided by a series of questions and responses completed by the departmental faculty and department chair.
 Once completed and reviewed by department faculty and staff, the APR self-study is reviewed by an internal team of representatives from the Academic Program Review Council (APRC).
 This team from the Council consists of three faculty - one from the college in which the programs under review are housed and two from outside of the college.
-A reviewer external to UA is an option that must be requested by the department chair and dean at least a year in advance of the beginning of the self-study period.
+A reviewer external to UA must be requested by the department chair and dean at the beginning of the self-study period.
 The Council Academic Review Team (APRT) will meet with the department's chair, faculty, staff, and students after receiving the APR self-study.